 LINKS TO DR. PIROK’S WORK:

 - Pirok, Alena.
 The Spirit of Colonial Williamsburg: Ghosts and Interpreting the Recreated Past (Public History in Historical Perspective) Boston: University of Massachussetts Press, 2022.

 - Pirok, Alena R., “The Common Uncanny: Ghostlore and the Creation of Virginia History”.
 USF Tampa Graduate Theses and Dissertations, 2017.

 All photography used on this site is owned and copyrighted by the author unless otherwise noted.
-The featured image is of Aunt Pratt’s famous portrait.
-All subsequent images are from my visits to Shirley Plantation.
+The featured image is Dr. Pirok’s new book.

 Music used for this episode – Louis Armstrong and the Mills Brothers,”Carry Me Back to Old Virginia” available on iTunes, and Kevin MacLeod “Vanished” found on Soundcloud.